akhealth/RFP-ARIES-Support/Attachment 10 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 Are the Offeror.
-You bring a talented team of individuals who possess great tech chops, strong user centered design skills and proven experience implementing web-based platforms.
+You bring a talented team of individuals who possess great tech chops, strong user centered design skills and proven experience maintaining modern web-based platforms.
 Ideally, your implementations have been developed using open source principles and experiences.